 Later that year, she contracted pneumonia while on a shopping trip to New York City, and died in The Fifth Avenue hotel.
 Her body was returned to Nashville to be buried in the family mausoleum at Mount Olivet Cemetery.

 Late in the nineteenth century, two women from Philadelphia purchased Belmont Mansion from the land development company and in the fall of 1890, they opened a school for young women called Belmont College.
 In 1913 that school merged with the Nashville school, Ward Seminary, was renamed Ward-Belmont and became an academy and junior college for women.
 In 1951, the school changed ownership, becoming present-day Belmont University.
 Today, Belmont University is a coeducational, liberal arts school offering bachelor and graduate degrees.

 The Restoration Begins

 Belmont Mansion Association, a private nonprofit restoration and preservation organization, was formed in 1972 with the purpose of caring for, restoring and maintaining this historic site.
+It continues to run the museum and owns the collection.

-Belmont Mansion is the largest house museum in Tennessee and one of the few nineteenth century homes whose history revolves around the life of a woman.
 Today, restoration and operation of Belmont Mansion is funded by admissions, membership, fundraising events, corporate and private donations, and venue rental services.